nerolation/Ethereum-ticket-system/blogpost.md

 There remains option 3...

-Having established the context, we'll now delve into a Transaction Fee Ticketing system in greater detail.
+Having established the context, we'll now delve into a Transaction Fee Ticketing concept in greater detail.
 This post is inspired by a [blog post](https://vitalik.ca/general/2023/01/20/stealth.html#stealth-addresses-and-paying-transaction-fees) from Vitalik, which outlines how such a system could function.
 One of the most attractive features of this ticketing concept is that it allows users to maintain their privacy while using unfunded EOAs.

 ## Fee Ticketing

 The ticketing solution is based on David Chaum's ["Blind Signatures for Untraceable Payments"](https://link.springer.com/chapter/10.1007/978-1-4757-0602-4_18) concept from 1983, which cleverly enabled untraceable payments on centralized e-cash systems.
 Since then, the method has been used in various applications that demand privacy, such as digital voting, and, more cryptocurrency-related, [CoinJoin protocols](https://en.bitcoin.it/wiki/CoinJoin), such as [Wasabi Wallet](https://wasabiwallet.io/) on Bitcoin.
-Blind signatures come with some very cool properties that allow them to be used for builing a gas fee ticketing solution.
+Blind signatures come with some very cool properties that allow them to be used for building a gas fee ticketing solution.

 **It works as follows:**
 * The user buys a "*ticket*" from a searcher/builder (e.g. builder0x69) for 0.0001 ETH using account `A`.
 To do so, the user sends the ETH along with some blinded data to the builder.
 This "data" could theoretically be a hashed string saying "*This is my first ticket*".
 The "*blinding*" is a cryptographic technique to prevent the builder from seeing the provided data in clear text.
 The blinding requires a randomly generated number, the *blinding factor*, which is used to "*blind*" the data and is kept secret by the user.